How to Freeze Cookie Dough

 Bag of dough balls labeled \"Peanut Butter Cookies 12/16.\"

 Put the bags in the freezer (the back of the freezer is best as that’s where it’s coldest).
-The cookie dough will last for up to 3 months.
-Bake as needed directly from the freezer (no need to defrost).
-Allow an additional 1 or 2 minutes in the oven.
+The frozen dough will last for up to 3 months.
+Bake cookies as needed directly from the freezer (no need to bring to room temperature).
+Bake time will be 1 or 2 minutes longer.

 baked peanut butter blossoms